masspayio/masspay-php-sdk/docs/Api/UserApi.md

 Create a user

-To create a user, send a `POST` request to the `/user` endpoint and include the user details in JSON format in the request body.
-Upon creation of a user, you'll receive a user_token which would be used to interact with that user.
+This **POST** endpoint is used to create a new user in MassPay. <br> You can use this endpoint to create a new user with the specified user details in JSON format in the request Body. <br> To use this endpoint, you need to provide the `internal_user_id`, `country`, `first_name`, `last_name`, and `email` as required parameters in the Request Body. <br> The response will include details about the newly created user.

 ### Example